-In most cases, these recordings were made by established acts with sure-fire reputations at the height of their career; or they were part of a well orchestrated and much vaunted comeback.
+In most cases, these recordings were made by established acts with sure-fire reputations at the height of their career; or they were part of a much vaunted comeback.

 But as can be expected with the highs and lows of the music industry, a number were produced during difficult periods in an artist’s creative dynamic following personnel changes or record company pressures.

 So in hindsight, poor results were often predictable and inevitable.
 However, based on the standards of their strongest work, most of the talents mentioned here should have known better.

 But even in the face of informed criticism, some musicians can be terribly stubborn and unrepentant.
 Reacting to negativity surrounding his infamous ‘Metal Machine Music’ double album of feedback and electronic screeching, Lou Reed famously snorted: “if they don’t like it, they can go eat rat sh*t”!
 Oh well, would you like fries with your rat sh*t?

 Inspired by the Q Magazine article ‘Can I Have My Money Back?’ from 1996, here are twenty of the better known creative blips, in alphabetical order.
 It should be noted that ELECTRICITYCLUB.CO.UK actually bought all but five of these albums, so make of that what you will!

 Proof that pioneering geniuses lose their way once in a while.
 Following his ‘Esperanto’ album in 1993 with Lothar Manteuffel of RHEINGOLD under the moniker ELEKTRIC MUSIC which many accepted as a KRAFTWERK record in all but name, KARL BARTOS went to work with Bernard Sumner and Johnny Marr on ELECTRONIC’s ‘Raise The Pressure’.
 He found the experience liberating and on his return, adopted the guitar for his next ‘Electric Music’ album (note subtle name change) without Manteuffel.